kvrniawan/Nexus-Node/README.md

 # Run Multiple Nexus Nodes on Ubuntu

-This guide explains how to run multiple Nexus nodes locally on Ubuntu or VPS .
-Ideal for those with limited resources who still want to participate in testing and scaling Nexus infrastructure.
+This guide explains how to run multiple Nexus nodes locally on Ubuntu or VPS.
+Ideal for those with limited resources who still want to participate in testing and scaling the Nexus infrastructure.

 ---